amaitou/Born2beRoot/README.md

 # The difference between **aptitude** and **apt**?

-`apt-get` and `aptitude ` are both package managers that are responsible for any kind of activities related to packages (removing, installing, searchin, updating, upgrading ...).
+`apt-get` and `aptitude ` are both package managers that are responsible for any kind of activities related to packages (removing, installing, searching, updating, upgrading ...).

 but the most obvious difference between them is that `aptitude` has a terminal menu interface to interact with, whereas `apt-get ` doesn't.